rticommunity/rticonnextdds-usecases-umaa/README.md

 The application level requirements are outside of the current scope but we hope for this to be an ongoing development as we democratize best practices/lessons learned across our various customers.

 ## Use Cases

+### Systems
 1. I want to configure/manage all of my DDS entities external to the source code by just looking up entities defined in XML.
 This will minimize boilerplate code, provide a configuration layer, and minimize configuration conflicts.
 [XML App Creation](#xml-app-creation)
+2. I want to filter the messages coming into my application based on the UMAA Destination ID.
+This can be configurable and require no compilation to change.
+[Content Filtered Topics](#content-filtered-topics)
+3. I want to convert my UMAA IDL files to xml and flatten the includes to a single folder, generating a composite includes file in the process.
+This is so I can pull types into either System Designer or other modeling tools, use with DynamicData, or include when disabling type propagation.
+[XML Scripts](#xml-scripts)

+### Software
-2. I want to develop using the Modern C++ API, Compiled Types, and XML App Creation.
+1. I want to develop using the Modern C++ API, Compiled Types, and XML App Creation.
 [Modern CPP Compiled Types](#modern-cpp-compiled-types)
-3. I want to develop using the Modern C++ API, DynamicData Types, and XML App Creation.
+2. I want to develop using the Modern C++ API, DynamicData Types, and XML App Creation.
 [Modern CPP DynamicData Types](#modern-cpp-dynamicdata-types)

+### Test/Simulation
-4. I want to develop using the Python API, DynamicData Types, and XML App Creation.
+1. I want to develop using the Python API, DynamicData Types, and XML App Creation.
 [Python DynamicData Types](#python-dynamicdata-types)
-5. I want to filter the messages coming into my application based on the UMAA Destination ID.
-This can be configurable and require no compilation to change.
-[Content Filtered Topics](#content-filtered-topics)
-6. I want to index into a subtype inside of a sequence using the Python API and DynamicData.
+2. I want to index into a subtype inside of a sequence using the Python API and DynamicData.
 [DynamicData indexing](#dynamicdata-indexing)

-7. I want to convert my UMAA IDL files to xml and flatten the includes to a single folder, generating a composite includes file in the process.
-This is so I can pull types into either System Designer or other modeling tools, use with DynamicData, or include when disabling type propagation.
-[XML Scripts](#xml-scripts)
+### Build Tools
-8. I want to use CMAKE and `rtiddsgen` to build a shared library of UMAA types using modules created by RTI as reference.
+1. I want to use CMAKE and `rtiddsgen` to build a shared library of UMAA types using modules created by RTI as reference.
 [CMAKE modules](#cmake-modules)

+### Infrastructure
+1. I want to have a "black box" recording running on my vehicle and capturing selected DDS traffic.
+[Recording Service](#recording-service)

 ## XML App Creation
 These example applications simulate a few components using types and services